travi/github-scaffolder/README.md

 the file will be applied, along with those in the [account-level file](#account-level-settings), once the generated file is pushed to GitHub in the default branch.

+### Filing of issues

+Issues will be created in the repository for tasks that should be completed after acaffolding is complete

 ## Usage

 <!--consumer-badges start -->